Professor of Theatre Arts

 - Advanced Directing

-- A Brief Guide to Internet Resources in Theatre and Performance Studies, which can be found here.
+- A Brief Guide to Internet Resources in Theatre and Performance Studies.
 This page, created in 1993 and updated annually, is the longest continually running annotated guide in its area on the Internet.

 - Production photos, in: Schmitt, Julia.
 "Tenth Century Drama in the Twenty-first Century: Staging Hrotsvit of Gandersheim at Stetson University (2005)."
 Quidditas: On-Line Journal of the Rocky Mountain Medieval and Renaissance Association.(http://humanities.byu.edu/rmmra/)